-Zoe’s work has been featured in international exhibitions and screenings; venues include the Whitney Museum Biennales 1997 and 2002, Site Santa Fe, the M HKA museum in Antwerp, and the Pompidou Center in Paris.
-However she particularly enjoys working in alternative venues that are free and open to the community for events and conversations.
+Zoe’s work has been featured in international exhibitions and screenings; include the Whitney Museum Biennale, Site Santa Fe, the M HKA museum in Antwerp, and the Pompidou Center in Paris, International Film Festival Rotterdam and FID Marseille.
+However, she particularly enjoys working in alternative venues that are free and open to the community for events and conversations.
 These have included in New York City; The Coney Island Museum, Participant, Momenta and The James Gallery at the CUNY Graduate Center.
-She has been awarded fellowships from.
-The Graham Foundation, the Guggenheim Foundation, The Foundation for Contemporary Arts, The Radcliffe Institute at Harvard and the New York Foundation for the Arts.
 She is a professor at Queens College CUNY.